Critical Projects: Calls for More Robust C-suite Reporting

 What motivates team members is often something of a ‘black box'.
 That is because most leaders have only a superficial understanding of what really motivates their colleagues.
 Yet, looking inside a team’s motivational ‘black box’ has unparalleled power in accelerating performance, trust and cohesion.

 With a ‘black box' you see what goes in and what comes out, but its internal workings are hidden or clouded in mystery.
 That makes it an apt metaphor for teams.

 Without understanding individual and collective motivations, we can’t really understand how a team works.
 Moreover, if we don't fully understand how a team works, we will struggle to optimize it.

-Most executives are familiar with the stages of team development – storming, norming and so on1.
+Most leaders are familiar with the stages of team development – storming, norming and so on1.
 However, few are aware that these stages can be fast-tracked to accelerate teamwork and collaboration.
-The process of acceleration involves peering inside the black box that is a team’s intrinsic motivation.
+The process of acceleration involves peering inside the black box that is a team's intrinsic motivation.

 Take the test: Write down the names of 3-5 people that you work with most closely.
 How confident are you that you know what is motivating (or even de-motivating) them at this time?
 Take a pen and write beside each name what you believe are the key motivations driving that person.

 The process of illuminating individual and collective motivations within teams has the potential to take team cohesion and effectiveness to new levels.
 Also, to create the conditions that enable people to thrive through their work.